google/gson/UserGuide.md

 #### <a name="TOC-Gson-s-Expose"></a>Gson's @Expose

 This feature provides a way where you can mark certain fields of your objects to be excluded for consideration for serialization and deserialization to JSON.
-To use this annotation, you must create Gson by using <span style="font-family:courier new,monospace">new GsonBuilder().excludeFieldsWithoutExposeAnnotation().create()</span>.
+To use this annotation, you must create Gson by using `new GsonBuilder().excludeFieldsWithoutExposeAnnotation().create()`.
 The Gson instance created will exclude all fields in a class that are not marked with `@Expose` annotation.

 #### <a name="TOC-User-Defined-Exclusion-Strategies"></a>User Defined Exclusion Strategies

 If the above mechanisms for excluding fields and class type do not work for you then you can always write your own exclusion strategy and plug it into Gson.
-See the [<span style="font-family:courier new,monospace">ExclusionStrategy</span>](http://google-gson.googlecode.com/svn/trunk/gson/docs/javadocs/com/google/gson/ExclusionStrategy.html) JavaDoc for more information.
+See the [`ExclusionStrategy`](http://google-gson.googlecode.com/svn/trunk/gson/docs/javadocs/com/google/gson/ExclusionStrategy.html) JavaDoc for more information.

 The following example shows how to exclude fields marked with a specific "@Foo" annotation and excludes top-level types (or declared field type) of class String.
 ```